hellowac/mypy-zh-cn-old/docs/mypy_conf/command_line.md

        assert text is not None  # OK, check against None is allowed as a special case.
     ```

-.. option:: --extra-checks
+<span id="extra-checks"></span>`--extra-checks`

-    This flag enables additional checks that are technically correct but may be
+   : This flag enables additional checks that are technically correct but may be
     impractical in real code.
 In particular, it prohibits partial overlap in
     ``TypedDict`` updates, and makes arguments prepended via ``Concatenate``
     positional-only.
 For example: